 On January 12, 2012 Funcom held an Extraordinary Meeting of Shareholders where the Company issued 200,000 options to members of the Management Board.
 In addition on August 24, 2012 Funcom held an Extraordinary meeting of Shareholders where the Company issued 200,000 options to members of the Management Board.
 One-third of the total number of options granted vest one year (12 months) from the date when the grant of the options is made.
 The remaining two-thirds of the options vest on a pro-rata monthly basis - 1/24 of the 2/3 for each month that expires - over the course of the next two years (24 months) that commences immediately upon the expiry of the first year (12 months) following the date when the grant of the options is made.
-The exercise price is the volume weighted average trade price on Oslo stock exchange 5 trading days prior and 5 trading days following the grant.
+The remaining two-thirds of the price on Oslo stock exchange 5 trading days prior and 5 trading days following the grant.